Allowable Cash Transactions under Rule 6DD of Income Tax

-The Income Tax Act through Rule 6DD specifies cases and circumstances in which a payment or aggregate of payments exceeding INR 10,000 may be made to a person in a day through cash payment and not through account payee cheque, account payee draft or ECS, or such other electronic mode as prescribed by 6ABBA.
+The Income tax return filing online through Rule 6DD specifies cases and circumstances in which a payment or aggregate of payments exceeding INR 10,000 may be made to a person in a day through cash payment and not through account payee cheque, account payee draft or ECS, or such other electronic mode as prescribed by 6ABBA.
 This includes the following:

 (a) The payment is made to:

 (ii) SBI or State Bank of India,

 (iii) Any co-operative bank or land mortgage bank,

 (iv) any primary agricultural credit society or any primary credit society,